weavenet/sift/README.md

 # Sift

-Sift provides policy enforcement fromework for application and organizations running at scale in the cloud.
+Sift provides configuration and policy verification and audit fromework for application and organizations running at scale in the cloud.

 # Philosophy